VigneshIyer24/RL_CSCI/README.md

 # RL_CSCI
-This is a summer class which explores the techniques used in RL learning.
+This is a summer class which explores the techniques used in RL.